 “Creates a convincing and rich character portrait” —Dan Jakes, Chicago Reader

 “Fantastic… a nuanced and humane story about a topic that is usually hard to speak of outside of overly simplistic cliches…” —Wrongsideblog

 “A nuanced examination of a current controversy… Recommended.” —Jacob Davis, Around the Town

-The required materials for The Bottle Tree include:
+The Authorized Materials/Rehearsal Package for The Bottle Tree consists of: